Jewellery Jargon: Clasp Styles

 Magnetic Clasp

 Positive and negative magnets make up each side of these clasps and when brought together the magnetic properties create the clasp.
-The strength of the magnet will determine what jewellery item they are appropriate for with only the very strong ones suitable for bracelets or many necklace styles.
+The strength of the magnet will determine what item they are appropriate for.
+Only the very strong ones suitable for bracelets or many necklace styles.

 This style of clasp can be found in many shapes including hearts, flowers, spherical, tube and barrel.
 Some have a fold over style where there is a hinge between both sections of the magnet which folds over the other section of the clasp.
 Some of this style can be very ornate.